 Step 5

 Preheat the oven to 400ºF (200ºC) and line two baking sheets with parchment paper.
-Arrange the chilled cookie dough on the prepared baking sheets, placing them about 3 inches apart.
+Arrange the chilled cookie dough on the prepared cookie sheet, placing them about 3 inches apart.
 Bake 14-16 minutes or until the edges of the cookies are lightly golden brown.
-Allow to cool on the baking sheets for 10 minutes before transferring to a wire rack
+Allow to cool on the baking sheets for 10 minutes before transferring to a wire rack.

 Like this recipe?
 Follow me on Pinterest for lots more recipes just like this one!
 And don’t forget to pin this recipe for later by clicking on one of the images below the recipe.
 Or, click on any of the images in this post to save to Pinterest.

 - I recommend chilling the dough for at least 12 hours before baking.
-This allows the flavors of the cinnamon sugar to really blend into the cookie, producing a super flavorful bite of cereal cookies.
+This allows the flavors of the cinnamon sugar to really blend into the cookie, producing a super flavorful bite.
 If you don't have time to wait, go ahead and bake them right away!
-They'll still be really good, just maybe not as much cinnamon flavor
+They'll still be really good, just maybe not as much cinnamon flavor.

 - For a bigger boost of cinnamon flavor in these Cinnamon Toast Crunch cookies, try infusing the butter with cinnamon stick before making the dough.
 Start by melting the butter in a skillet over medium heat.
 Remove the melted butter from the heat and pour into a heat-proof bowl, adding in two cinnamon sticks.
 Cover and allow to steep for 15-30 minutes.
 (The longer you steep, the more cinnamon flavor you'll extract.)
 Remove the cinnamon sticks and discard.
 Place the butter in the fridge until it begins to solidify, stirring every so often, about 25-35 minutes.
 Alternatively, you can refrigerate longer, or until ready to use.
 Remove from the fridge at least 30 minutes prior to baking to allow it to come to room temperature so its malleable.
 Follow instructions, using the infused butter in step 1